Arkansas Soybean Promotion Board Gives Farmers the Research Results They Need

 Soybean checkoff-funded production research occurs at state, regional and national levels.
 To increase efficiency, the Arkansas Soybean Promotion Board funds projects that bring the research community together.
 Research coordination leverages checkoff investments and provides opportunities to establish research projects and priorities across the entire soybean industry.

-Please find below a link to a PDF version of the current Soybean Progress Report.
+Please find below a link to a PDF version of the Soybean Progress Report.
 This link will enable you to download, view and print the report.